JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 tutorial for more information on performing this step.
 Let's assume we have a console, where `kotlinc` command is available.

-Now we call the following commands to compile the code into Frameworks for macOS, iOS and iOS emulator respectively:
+Now let's call the following commands to compile the code into Frameworks for macOS, iOS and iOS emulator respectively:
 ```bash
 kotlinc lib.kt -produce framework -target macos_x64 -output macOS/Demo